 Please do make use of this new facility, let us know how you find it and I welcome your suggestions on how we can make further improvements.

-A link to the new online account filing for CICs is here.
+A link to the new online account filing for CICs is here but why not take a look at our step by step webinar before submitting.